This Registry-Registrar Agreement (this "Agreement") is between

 5.2.1.
 Subject to Subsection

-property, including all patents, trademarks, trade names, service
+intellectual property, including all patents, trademarks, trade names,

-marks, copyrights, trade secrets, proprietary processes and all other
+service marks, copyrights, trade secrets, proprietary processes and

 patent, patent application, copyright, trademark, know-how, trade